How to Build Product-Oriented Engineering Teams

 What good engineering teams do

 Good engineering teams will strive to influence product decision-making by avoiding a function-separated dynamic.
 They’ll invest in building really strong relationships with their colleagues on these other teams.
-In the best case scenario, they’ll also hold themselves accountable to the same product metrics and product goals that the rest of the organization is responsible for.
+In the best case scenario, they’ll also hold themselves accountable to the same and product goals that the rest of the organization is responsible for.
 In the end, this breeds a true sense of equally shared ownership over the product.
 No team owns the product more than another.

 Good engineering teams will strive to influence product decision-making by avoiding a function-separated dynamic.